-You should carefully consider the following risks and other information in this report before making an investment decision with respect to shares of our common stock or any of our other securities.
+You should carefully consider the following risks and other information in this report before making an investment decision with respect to shares of Parent's common stock, the Holdings Discount Notes or any of our other securities.
 The risks and uncertainties described below may not be the only ones facing us.
 Additional risks and uncertainties that we do not currently know about or that we currently believe are immaterial may also adversely impact our business operations.
 If any of the following risks actually occur, our business, financial condition or results of operations would likely suffer.
-In such case, the trading price of our common stock or other securities could fall, and you may lose all or part of the money you paid to buy such securities.
+In such case, the trading price of Parent's common stock or other securities could fall, and you may lose all or part of the money you paid to buy such securities.